 Pigs enjoying all of the leftovers from salsa making.
 Tomatoes are one of their favorite vegetables.

 Our pork is available by the cut at the Norwich Farmers’ Markets as well as right here at the farm.
-You can sign up for a Meat CSA Share, a monthly mix of pork, beef, and chicken for a small discount, with or without a vegetable share.
+You can sign up for a Meat CSA Share, a monthly mix of pork, beef, and chicken for a regular supply of delicious and healthy meat, with or without a vegetable share.
 We also occasionally sell pork by the whole or half animal, contact us for more information.

 Our poultry is all organic and raised on pasture and fallow vegetable fields.
 The chickens help us to improve our field and pasture fertility, and the bugs, worms, and grass they eat foraging makes healthy and happy birds.
 In addition to the foraging, we feed our chickens organic grain.